ibexa/documentation-developer/docs/content_management/workflow/workflow.md

 Matchers define when the workflow is used.
 Their configuration is optional.

-`content_type` contains an array of Content Type identifiers that use this workflow.
+`content_type` contains an array of content type identifiers that use this workflow.

 `content_status` lists the statuses of Content items which fall under this workflow.
 The available values are: `draft` and `published`.